top of page

 July 26th | 8:30PM | Details

-Sheet music for "By These Rivers" for solo recorder (voiceflute/alto) released
+Sheet music of "By These Rivers" for solo recorder (voiceflute/alto) published

 Hochman's work, Inspired by Psalm 137:1-4, expressively moves between different modal fields and lyrical sections, capturing the beauty of the river flow and emotions of the Babylonian exile.
 It was commissioned by Michael Hell and the Shalom-Musik.Koeln Festival in 2022 and its sheet music is now available for purchase.